thasmin/bcplanner/GACHA_INTEGRATION.md

   - Indexed by cat ID
   - Includes all forms of each cat

-- **`gacha.json`** - Event configurations
-  - List of all gacha events
-  - Cat pools for each event
-  - Event names and metadata

 ## How It Works

 ### 1. Seed-Based RNG